ihhub/penguinV/README.md

 penguinV
 ======
-PenguinV is a simple and fast C++ **image processing** library with focus on heterogeneous systems.
-The library is designed with an idea to have simple common API for CPUs and GPUs simplifying developer's work on context switching between devices.
+PenguinV is a powerful **image processing** library with focus on heterogeneous systems.
+The library is designed with an idea to have common API for CPUs and GPUs simplifying developer's work on context switching between devices.
 Core features of the library:

 - heterogeneous system support (CPUs and GPUs)
 - CUDA, OpenCL and SIMD (SSE, AVX, NEON) support